 This topic examines control charts that require only 1 observation per time period.
 These include time-between and Tukey control charts.
 Since there is one observation per time period, you can easily apply these methods to analysis of your own habits.
 Want to know if you have really lost weight or kept up with exercise, use the control charts this week to examine your own data.
 We continue as before to also look at real data from hospitals.
 Now we look at rare events such as wrong side surgery or medication errors.
 We also help you think through which chart is appropriate with what kind of data.

 Question 3: A control chart requires independent repeated observations over time.
 In addition, based on other factors, different charts are appropriate.
-In the following conditions identify one or more control charts that are appropriate.
+For each of the following conditions, select a measure in Hospital Compare and describe its denominator and numerator.
+You can find measure definitions under CMS's definition of measures.
+Select hospital compare program and focus on measures used in hospital compare program.
+Then, identify one or more control charts that are appropriate.
 If more than one control chart is appropriate, the usual approach is to try both charts and select the chart with tighter controls (i.e. control limits with smaller absolute difference):